stackbit-projects/ktapson-website-dade9/content/_index.md

-      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer while taking both poets seriously as poet-researchers whose science-inflected writing practices and complex ways of interacting with their own laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
+      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, taking both poets seriously as poet-researchers whose science-inflected writing practices and complex ways of interacting with their own laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
 Across the book, I bring the discourse on experiment in science studies into contact with poetics, showing how experimental poetry can be a surprising source for alternative conceptual models of